OneSheep/junipertree/README.md

 Also fill out the `about.md` file for giving more information about your collection and for communicating your contact details.

+## Domain name

+You can set your site domain to something like `janets-list@netlify.com`in your project's Netlify domain settings.
+If you own a domain that you want to point to your site, you can create a CNAME record in your DNS that points to this Netlify address.

+That's it!
+A completely free website without writing a line of code!

 ### ⚠️ Warning

+You are of course free to add resources directly into the spreadheet, but be careful not to leave open rows.
 The JSON endpoint provided by the Google Sheet will stop providing data as soon as it hits an empty row.
 You have been warned.

 ## Hosting with another service?